countpauper/countpauper/Angel/Design/Language Design.md

 ## Some built ins could have side effects to help with debugging

+`print($X)`: $callback_print  # will do nothing but write X to stdout `help($X)` : $callback_help  # prints the documentation of a predicate with matching or with id %x.
+If it's a built in or an automatic description for user predicates.
+If it's a namespace it shows all predicates in the namespace.
+`help()` : prints the contents of the root namespace.
+`delete($X)` : Delete all functions matching the predicate $X.
-`print(X)`: $callback_print  # will do nothing but write X to stdout `trace(X)`: $callback_trace  # enable (true) or disable logging of the progress (state changes) of the inference at each step.
-This is scoped so beyond the sequence or conjuncion in which it first appears it is automatically turned off.
+`trace`/`traceing`: $callback_trace  # Sets the tracing variable to boolean $X to enable or disable logging of the progress (state changes) of the inference at each step.
+This is scoped (variable) so beyond the sequence or conjuncion in which it first appears it is automatically turned off.
 `break`: $callback_trace     # will interrupt executing and break into a debugger with the current hypothesis inspectable with queries and modifiable with additional axioms.
 For instance `print(X),trace,resume`.
 `resume`: $callback_resume   # if the inference is currently interrupted by a break, it will continue running and be true.
 If not currently running it will be false
-`catch(X)`: $callback_catch  # an error in the scope is matched with `X` and ignored if it matches.
+`catch($X)`: $callback_catch  # an error in the scope is matched with `X` and ignored if it matches.
 This is scoped so if the error occurs after the query infering the catch it is no longer active.

 The trace syntax will prepend each knew query or hypothesis modification with `...` which is also used in this document to illustrate the inner working.